ionicstraw/JasonMooreShouldHaveBeenOnS-U-I-C-I-D-EWatchSinceFebApril2017HesBeenWanting2TakeEveryoneOutWithHim/README.md

 i dont think he thinks very highly of himself, i think he has serious self-confidence issues and i believe he really doesnt have a lot to live for

-(fking weird tho, i will say that)
+(fking weird tho, i will say that ... its not funny, but it is kind of funny im trying not to laugh the more i think about it 🤭 this man's life sounds so pathetic)